cookiecutter/cookiecutter-django/docs/project-generation-options.rst

     Indicates whether the project should be configured so as to be deployable to Heroku_.

+use_watchman:
+    Indicates whether to use watchman_ as file watcher. `Django runserver`_ has builtin support for watchman .
+Adds automatic watchman installation in Docker_, but needs manual installation otherwise.

 ci_tool:
     Select a CI tool for running tests.
 The choices are: